tbrowder/Text-Utils/README.md

 Note the `split-line` routine encapsulates the Raku core routine `split` and uses default values as well as new names for options in an attempt to make it easier to use for novices as well as those, like the author, who find that routine a bit confusing with its awkward option names and purposes.

-For example, the core routine has a fourth unnamed argument, `$limit`, whose default value is `*` which ensures all splits are captured into the resulting `Sequence`.
-The `$limit` value is described as the *minimum* number of parts of the split to be kept.
-The `split-line` routine in this package defaults to `$limit = 2`.
+For example, the core routine has a third unnamed parameter, `$limit`, whose default value is `Inf`, which ensures all splits are captured into the resulting `Sequence`.
+The `$limit` parameter is described this way:

+*The optional LIMIT indicates in how many segments the string should be split, if possible.*

+The `split-line` routine in this package makes that parameter into an optional *named* parameter, `:$limit`.

-The core `split` routine also has an optional named argument, `:$v`, which keeps the delimiter string between any matches found.
+The core `split` routine also has an optional named parameter, `:$v`, which keeps the delimiter string between any matches found.
 The default for `split-line` is to *always* define that option to ensure consistent, easy-to-parse results.

-Finally, `split-line` has another optional named argument, `:$max-limit`, which affects the number of matches expected in the following way:

-1. If it is defined and is an `Int`, it is used as the `$limit` argument to `split`; otherwise, `$limit` is set to the number of characters in the input string (practical equivalent of `*`).

-2. If it is *not* defined, `$limit` is set to `2`.
-In addition, *all matches greater than '$max-limit' are ignored*.

 In summary: This routine attempts to ease splitting strings for many common use cases.
 Use the core `split` routine if you have special needs or want to use regexes as delimiters.